-What specific areas are you focusing on to reduce Incident Mean Time to Restore Service (MTTRS) of Major Incidents and increase Mean Time between Failures (MTBF) at your company?
+What specific areas are you focusing on to reduce Incident Mean Time to Restore Service (MTTRS) of Major Incidents and increase Mean Time between Failures (MTBF) in ITIL at your company?

 Incident Mean Time to Restore Service